CollegeWell

-A certain amount of reported income is protected (or excluded) in the financial aid formula.
-Changes will increase this protection by roughly 35%.
-This will help offset the fact that the revised FAFSA will no longer take into consideration the number of students a family has in college.
+The revised FAFSA increases the amount of reported income excluded in the financial aid formula, called the income protection allowance.
+Parents and dependent students will see an increase of up to 35% between them.
+This will help offset the fact that the FAFSA no longer takes into consideration the number of students a family has in college.

 Federal Pell Grants are a significant funding source for many families paying for college.
-How these grants are calculated will be simplified using two primary factors: family size and adjusted gross income.
-This means more families will be eligible for grants, and they’ll know if they’re qualified before completing the FAFSA.
+The formula for awarding Pell Grants has been simplified to primarily look at family size and adjusted gross income.
+This means more families will be eligible for grants, and families that are already eligible will qualify for more money.

 Professional judgment (PJ) is the authority given to colleges by the federal government to adjust certain data on the FAFSA to get a more accurate picture of a family’s ability to pay.
-New legislation means new changes:
+Professional judgment has gone through some changes if its own:

 All of these changes mean more financial support for students and families, especially those facing unforeseen hardships after initially completing the FAFSA.